suttonbm/suttonbm.github.io/_posts/projects/homebrew/2016-12-03-Mead_Yeast_and_Honey_Variety.md

 #### 4/30/17
 Racked off the berries.
 Seems to have gone dry.
 Mead has a fantastic berry nose, and is a beautiful shade of red.
 Flavor is quite nice, but a bit dry and acidic.
 Will most likely backsweeten a bit.
 Stabilized with 1/2t K-sorbate.
 Will wait a few days and backsweeten.
 Need to decide how to sweeten - honey, juice, or concentrate.
 Or sugar.

+#### 6/14/17
+Adjusted acid, sweetness, and tannin to taste.
+First time making flavor adjustments, so it was a bit adhoc.
+However, I think the process was pretty decent.
+I took three small cups and filled them with a known quantity of water, then added a known quantity of tannin, acid blend, and honey.
+I had to re-measure the honey to compensate for volume change.
+I then drew a small 90mL sample from the carboy and gradually added 2-3mL of each adjustment at a time until I was satisfied with the flavor.
+I then adjusted up to the total volume, heated some water to just off a boil (to sanitize) then added to the carboy.

+Final adjustments were:
+Wine Tannin 0.53g
+Acid Blend 0.71g
+Clover Honey 3.8oz (by wt)

+I'll let it sit in the fermenter for a few days to ensure it is not bubbling, then bottle.

+#### 6/16/17
+It's bubbling again...?

 #### Appendix: Original SNA Plan
 Planned SNA:
 Nutrient Schedule (Abbaye)